svcanney/twittertopics/README.md

 ### Questions

-In case you have any questions, feel free to contact us at steven.vancanneyt@intec.ugent.be.
+In case you have any questions, feel free to contact us http://www.linkedcubes.com/.